Rage997/Dockerize-Application/README.md

 </p>

 This repository contains a Docker image of an Ubuntu container running Thunderbird and Gimp.
-It's meant as a template to show the process of Dockerize any application.
+It's meant to be used as a template to show how you can Dockerize any application.
 Go to <q>How to Dockerize a different application</q> section to see how you can Dockerize another application.

 # Installation